KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/pegs.md

 **pegsaccountinfo pegstxid**

-The `pegsaccountinfo` method returns all the past actions related to the Pegs account that belongs to the owner of the pubkey used to launch the daemon.
+The `pegsaccountinfo` method returns the current information the Pegs account that belongs to the owner of the pubkey used to launch the daemon.

 ### Arguments